What was Bruce Mitchell saying in his article at PWTorch.com:Read here and see for yourself and more details have come in this week

 With his passing, Brodie Lee’s wife issued a statement noting the enormous support his family had received from AEW and the doctors at the Mayo Clinic during his illness.
 She stated that her husband had died “after a hard-fought battle with a non-Covid-related lung issue.”

 That leaves the issue, though, of why Brodie Lee, his family, and AEW kept such a tight lid on information during his illness.
 People who have had COVID-19 have gotten lung damage that remained after the virus had left their system and they then tested negatively for it.
-Could this be what Kee’s wife meant, that he had already recovered from a bout with COVID-19 and was then suffering from this lung issue?
+Could this be what Lee’s wife meant, that he had already recovered from a bout with COVID-19 and was then suffering from this lung issue?
 Why would the family and AEW stay so quiet about what was going on if it was not COVID-19 related at all? .

 Our country as a whole has not effectively worked together to lower the odds of the pandemic growing and now we’re in the midst of a surge that has made COVID-19 more dangerous than before.
 Do you know people who have suffered and died from COVID-19 now?